Deltares/Wflow.jl/docs/src/lateral/sediment.md

 also required for the transport formula.
 In a similar way, the bulk densities of river bed and bank are also just assumed to be of respectively 1.5 and 1.4 g cm``^{-3}``.

-Table: Classical values of the channel cover vegetation coefficent (Julian and Torres, 2006)
+Table: Classical values of the channel cover vegetation coefficient (Julian and Torres, 2006)

 | Bank vegetation | ``C_{ch}`` |
 |:--------------- | ---------- |